subnero1/website-staging/_faq/hardware-13.md

 faq_section: hardware
 ---

-The modems can start transmission straight away.
+The modems can start transmission as soon as the power up sequence is complete.